Jumanji: Welcome to the Jungle (2017) - Review

 • Some of the CGI animals don’t look great

-• Nobody bothers to ask the question of how can you fall to your death when you respawn a mile up in the sky
+• Nobody bothers to ask the question of how you can fall to your death when you respawn a mile up in the sky

 • When everyone is in high school, the behavior and circumstances of the group getting together is all somewhat unbelievable